J-O-B/portfolio/README.md

 *Content Requirements:*
 >Provide additional information which does not fit on a CV, such as a longer about me section and example areas "products" I can provide to a business or project partner.
+>View my projects, repositories and skills.

 3. Structure:
-> As it seems like the 'norm' for personal portfolios is a single-page layout.
-I do not want to overload a user with information, to stop this from happening I plan on using
-> 'popup' style features such as "read more", this will give the user the power to view as much information as they would like to see.
+> * A single-page layout.
 >
+> * I do not want to overload a user with information.
+To stop this from happening use 'popup' style features such as "read more", this will give the user
+>the power to view as much information as they would like to see & improve user interaction.
+>
+> * A logical 'start to finish' layout from top to bottom, that will ultimately tell my story as a user scrolls.
+>
-> I aim to structure this page so that it starting from the top of the page, a user can scroll through this portfolio like they are reading a book.
-Each section will add a small
+> * Each section will add a small
 > amount of 'new' information to them, and each section will have interactive features to engage the audience, such as pop-ups, links, or downloads.

 4. Skeleton: